 When Lee received news of the fight at South Mountain, he decided to return to Virginia.
 Word of Federals taking Crampton’s Gap and threatening McLaws’s rear at Harpers Ferry confirmed Lee’s decision.
-Lee sent a message to McLaws that night: “The day has gone against us and this army will go by Sharpsburg and cross the (Potomac) river.”
+He withdrew his men from South Mountain during the night and sent a message to McLaws: “The day has gone against us and this army will go by Sharpsburg and cross the (Potomac) river.”

 Lee sought to concentrate his army at Sharpsburg, the first stop on his withdrawal, about six miles west of South Mountain.
-But news from Major General Thomas J. “Stonewall” Jackson at Harpers Ferry soon compelled Lee to change his mind and make a stand.
+But news from “Stonewall” Jackson at Harpers Ferry soon compelled Lee to change his mind and make a stand.

 - Angle, Paul M., A Pictorial History of the Civil War Years.
 New York: Doubleday, 1967.

 - Bailey, Ronald H., The Bloodiest Day: The Battle of Antietam.
 Alexandria, VA: Time-Life Books, 1983.